Reviews You Can Rely On

 Conclusion

 Overall, we think the Hiboy S22 is a solid skateboard.
-It's far from our favorite but is fast and has plenty of power and decent range for flat terrain.
+It's far from our favorite but it is fast and has plenty of power and decent range for flat terrain.
 It's a bad choice if you live somewhere with less than ideal streets or plenty of hills, but it can be a very attractive option for those on a budget.

 David Wise